 How to Make Rainbow Slime

 2. You’ll need to follow the recipe and make 6 batches of the slime.
 One for each color.
-Separate them into separate jars before you make your rainbow slime.

-3. Line up each color side-by-side.
-You won’t need to use the full batch of each color when lining them up, so keep some aside to do it a few times.
+You won’t need to use the full batch of each color when lining them up, so keep some to the side to do it a few times.

 Note: Once you start mixing the colors together they will likely turn brown.
 Anytime you mix slime colors, just like playdough, the colors do mix up.
 However, we find it is still fun to make different colors and mix them!
 To see our rainbow playdough, click here.

-- 1.5 tbsp Contact Lens Solution
+Add Contact Lens Solution

 Slime Safety & Precautions